 - Published.
 Legal notice of sale published once in each of 2 consecutive weeks in a newspaper in the county where the storage unit is located.
 The sale can take place 15 days after the notice has run.

 - Posted.
 Notice of sale is posted at the storage facility and at least five other conspicuous locations near the facility.
 The sale can occur as soon as ten days after the notice is posted.

 The public notice advertising the sale must contain the following:

 - a statement that the property is being sold to satisfy the storage company’s lien;

 - the address of the self-service storage facility, and

 - the time, place, and terms of the sale.

 If the storage company made more on the sale than what you owe (plus reasonable expenses), you must be notified in writing by email or regular mail as provided in the rental agreement.
-If you request it, the excess proceeds can be returned to you within 2 years of the date your property was sold.
-If you wait more than 2 years, the storage company can keep the excess proceeds.
+If you request it, the excess proceeds can be returned to you within two years of the date your property was sold.
+The storage company can keep the excess proceeds if you wait more than two years.